-The proposed project to duplicate the Tourle St Bridge and its approaches has been included in the National Infrastructure Plan (2013) as an initiative that has "real potential" to clearly address a significant national issue and improve transit network connectivity that better links the region's international and national gateways to markets.
+The project to duplicate the Tourle St Bridge and its approaches has been funded jointly by Federal and NSW governments.
+This initiative has "real potential" to clearly address a significant national issue and improve transit network connectivity that better links the region's international and national gateways to markets.
 This project also places Newcastle closer to being on the National Highway system.